ArctosDB/documentation-wiki/_documentation/collection.markdown

 ### guid_prefix

 The "functional primary key" which most usefully defines a collection in Arctos.
 Used as part of the catalog record identifier which each record in Arctos recieves.
 Forms collectionID (a GUID) when prefixed by ``https://arctos.database.museum/collection/``.
 Note that this is a concept with no dependencies; it is completely unrelated to ``institution_acronym``, ``collection_cde``, all other fields in all other tables, and all other data.
+Must never be allowed to change; please see <a href="https://en.wikipedia.org/wiki/Replication_crisis" target="-blank">Replication Crisis</a> for more information.

+* <a href="https://handbook.arctosdb.org/best_practices/GUID.html" target="_blank">Best Practices: Create a meaningful GUID Prefix</a>

 ### citation